zalohcin/eyes.sdk.javascript1/packages/eyes-webdriverio-5-service/README.md

 #### `browser.eyesSetConfiguration(configuration)`

-Set a new configuration for the underlying Eyes instance.
+Sets a new configuration for the underlying Eyes instance.
 This will override the configuration specified in the `wdio.conf.js` file for the remainder of test execution.

+_For example, see the [Override `testName` and `appName`](#override--testname--and--appname-) section_.

 #### `browser.eyesGetConfiguration()`

-Get the configuration object that's defined for the underlying Eyes instance.
+Gets the configuration object that's defined for the underlying Eyes instance.

+_For example, see the [Override `testName` and `appName`](#override--testname--and--appname-) section_.

 #### `browser.eyesAddProperty(key, value)`

-Add a custom property to the the test.
-This can later be viewed in Eyes dashboard.
+Adds a custom key name/value property that will be associated with your tests.
+You can view these properties and filter and group by these properties in the Test Manager

-#### `browser.eyesClearProperties`
+#### `browser.eyesClearProperties()`

-Clear all custom properties related to the test.
+Clears any custom key name/value properties.